jeetsukumaran/delineate/docs/_sources/quickstart.rst.txt

 "baker2", "easy1", "easy2", "oboe1", "oboe2".
 The "1's" in the "status"
 column indicate species assignments that should be taken as known *a priori* by the program.
-The "0's" in the "status" column indicate populations of unknown species uncertainties: DELINEATE will assign species identities to these lineages (either existing ones, such as "R\_able" or "R\_baker", or establish entirely new species identities for them).
+The "0's" in the "status" column indicate populations of unknown species uncertainties: |delineate| will assign species identities to these lineages (either existing ones, such as "R\_able" or "R\_baker", or establish entirely new species identities for them).
 Note that the species labels are ignored for population